15-Minute Vegan Avocado Pasta

 Instructions

-• Cook the pasta in a pot of boiling salted water according to the manufacturer’s instructions.
-Use tongs to transfer the pasta to a large bowl.
+• Cook the pasta until al dente in a pot of boiling salted water according to package instructions.
+Reserve 1/2 cup pasta water before draining and transferring the pasta to a large bowl.

 Nutrition